VenMail/localizer/README.md

 1. Install **Localizer – AI i18n for React, Vue & Laravel** in VS Code or your VS Code–compatible IDE.
 2. Open your React/Next.js, Vue/Nuxt, or Laravel project.
-3. Run **AI i18n: Configure Project i18n** to set up locales, source roots, and i18n scripts.
+3. Run **AI Localizer: Configure Project i18n** to set up locales, source roots, and i18n scripts.
-4. Run **AI i18n: Rescan Translations** to index your locale JSON files.
+4. Run **AI Localizer: Rescan Translations** to index your locale JSON files.
 5. In your code:
    - Hover over translation keys for quick previews.
    - Use **Go to Definition** to jump to the underlying JSON file.
-   - Use **AI i18n: Apply translations to selection** to turn UI text into i18n keys with AI-assisted translations.
+   - Use **AI Localizer: Apply translations to selection** to turn UI text into i18n keys with AI-assisted translations.

 ## Basic Usage